-Home after 3 weeks abroad and the numbness receded.
-The spot returned to my vision and I noticed a weird vibrating sensation every time I bent over.
-I go to my General Practitioner and after reading up on my symptoms on WebMD I ask them if I have MS. They say: “nah, that doesn’t sound like the symptoms.
+When I got home the numbness receded within three weeks.
+By July, the spot returned to my vision and I noticed a weird vibrating sensation every time I bent over.
+I went to my General Practitioner and after reading up on my symptoms on WebMD I asked them if I have MS. They said: “Nah, that doesn’t sound like the symptoms.
 They would be more pronounced, I think.”

 I listen to them because who really wants to admit to such a diagnosis?
-I clung onto hope that my body was just struggling with graduate school stress in a very bad way.
-I overextended myself so much that it manifested in really frightening ways because we’ve heard those stories before.
+I clung to the hope that my body was just struggling with graduate school stress in a very bad way.
+I overextended myself so much that it manifested in really frightening ways.

 A few weeks later, I had to go to the Emergency Room when I lost vision in both eyes while teaching a summer course.
 MRI ordered for brain and optic nerves.
 Eyesight returns enough so I can drive again and I wait for my results.